7 Short Lessons from Gabriel García Márquez

 2. You only write one book your whole life.

-The Colonel waiting Friday after Friday for a pension that never comes.
-Aureliano Buendía waging 32 wars and ending up alone making little gold fishes.
-The Patriarch so isolated by power he’s no longer sure of his own name.
+The Colonel waits Friday after Friday for a pension that never comes, Aureliano Buendía wages 32 wars yet ends up alone making little gold fishes, and The Patriarch is so isolated by power he can’t even remember his name.

 When Mendoza asks where this obsession came from, Márquez says, “I think it’s a problem everybody has.
 Everyone has his own way and means of expressing it.”